Bridge Loans in Washington, D.C.: How to Unlock Home Equity to Buy Before You Sell

 - Enhanced buying power: In a seller’s market, a non-contingent offer can stand out, increasing your chances of landing your dream home.

-- Sell for up to 10% more: After you move, you can list your old home unoccupied and potentially staged, leading to a higher selling price, according to HomeLight transaction data.
+- More home sale earnings: After you move, you can list your old home unoccupied and potentially staged, which can lead to up to 13% more earnings.

 For Washington, D.C., homeowners caught in the buy-sell conundrum, HomeLight’s Buy Before You Sell program offers a convenient and stress-reducing solution.
 Learn more program details at this link.